yeehaa123/brain/generated-content/zXfW5Hqvd_ee.md

     data:
       siteTitle: Test Brain
       siteDescription: A test instance of Personal Brain
-  generatedAt: '2025-06-10T02:51:26.721Z'
+  generatedAt: '2025-06-10T03:35:32.971Z'
   generatedBy: claude-3-sonnet
   regenerated: false
   validationStatus: valid
   lastValidData:
-    headline: Harness the Power of Your Knowledge
+    headline: Elevate Your Expertise with Test Brain
     subheadline: >-
-      Test Brain is your personal knowledge management system, helping you capture, organize, and leverage your expertise.
+      Unlock the full potential of your knowledge with our intelligent personal assistant.
     ctaText: Get Started
     ctaLink: /get-started
-created: '2025-06-10T02:51:26.722Z'
+created: '2025-06-10T03:35:32.971Z'
-updated: '2025-06-10T09:14:16.800Z'
+updated: '2025-06-10T03:35:32.971Z'
 ---
 # Hero Section

 ## Headline
-Harness the Power of Your Knowledge
+Elevate Your Expertise with Test Brain

 ## Subheadline
-Test Brain is your personal knowledge management system, helping you capture, organize, and leverage your expertise.
+Unlock the full potential of your knowledge with our intelligent personal assistant.

 ## CTA Text
 Get Started